Gioele-M/group_project_server/README.md

 - node.js
 - express.js
 - jest
+- Excalidraw

 ---

 ## Process

-- Started by planning the group work
+- Started by planning the group work in Google docs
-- Wrote psuedo code to understand the steps of what needed to be done -
+- Wrote psuedo code to understand the steps of what needed to be done
+- Agreed on

 ---